s-expressionists/Cleavir/BIR/README.md

 unwind
 ------

 Perform a nonlocal exit.
-First input is the continuation.
-Remaining inputs are passed to the `phi`s of the destination iblock.
+Inputs are passed to the `phi`s of the destination iblock.

 jump
 ----